Income in India: Estimates

 India's nominal per capita income was US$2,878 per year in 2025, ranked 136th out of 188 countries by the International Monetary Fund (IMF).
-On the other hand in terms of gdp per capita ppp it was $12,132 which ranked 119th out of 187 countries.
+On the other hand in terms of GDP per capita adjusted for purchasing power parity, it was $12,132 which ranked 119th out of 187 countries.
 Other estimates for per capita gross national income and gross domestic product vary by source.
 For example, India's average GDP per capita on a PPP basis in 2009, according to The Economist, was US$5,138, with significant variation among its states and union territories.
 Goa had the highest per capita PPP GDP at US$47,713 which is higher than Slovakia while Bihar had the lowest with a per capita PPP GDP of US$3,742 which is lower than Uganda as of 2025 In rupee terms, India's per capita income grew by 10.4% to reach ₹74,920 in 2013–14.

 While India's per capita incomes were low, the average household size and consequent household incomes were higher.
 India had a total of 247 million households in 2011, with an average of about 4.9 people per household, according to Census of India.

 Estimates for average household income and the size of India's middle-income households vary by source.
 Using the World Bank's definition of middle-income families to be those with per capita income between $10 and $50 per day, the National Council of Applied Economic Research of India completed a survey and concluded there were 153 million people who belonged to middle-income group in 2006.
 In contrast, Meyer and Birdsall and Tim Light used a different survey and estimated the Middle-Income population to be about 70 million in 2009–2010.
 These groups, as well as the World Bank, estimated in their 2011 reports that if India's economy continues to grow per projections, India's middle-income group would double by 2015 over 2010 levels, and grow by an additional 500 million people by 2025.
 This would make it with China, the world's largest middle-income market.

 Compared to other countries, income inequality in India is relatively small as measured by Gini coefficient.
 India had a Gini coefficient of 32.5 in the year 1999- 2000; India's nominal Gini index rose to 36.8 in 2005, while real Gini after tax remained nearly flat at 32.6.

 The states of India have significant disparities in their average income.
 Bihar was by far the poorest in India, with a gdp per capita of $1000.
 Income was low in even within its neighbouring states who are also among India’s poorest regions such as Uttar Pradesh, Jharkhand, Jammu and Kashmir, Assam, Manipur, and Nagaland.
 The higher income regions include Goa, Delhi, Haryana, Sikkim, Telangana, Maharashtra, Tamil Nadu, Gujarat, Himachal Pradesh, Punjab, Uttarakhand, and Kerala.